linovag/azure-active-directory-bundle/README.md

 # Active azure directory bundle
-Active azure directory bundle for symfony 4 project
+Active azure directory bundle for symfony 5 project

+This is a fork of https://github.com/opcoding/azure-active-directory-bundle

 ### Routing